-It's my favourite car in the world, that car.
-It's like travelling in a boat.
-A wide, dogged motorboat carving through the air like waves, with every 1987 mod con going, plump beige upholstered armchairs like a lounge suite, wood veneer, the works.
-You need the Top Gun soundtrack to accompany it, preferably on a cassette tape, and a couple of fat Labradors behind the grill in the back, some striped beach towels, a retro cool box with chilled vino and little picky food on sticks, a few old Spectators knocking around in the footwells.
+I love the Lady Di; it's like travelling in a boat.
+A wide, dogged motorboat carving through the air with every 1987 mod con going, plump beige upholstered armchairs like a lounge suite, wood veneer, the works.
+You need the Top Gun soundtrack to accompany it, preferably on a cassette tape, and a couple of fat Labradors behind the grill in the back, some striped red and white beach towels, a retro cool box with chilled wine and little picky food on sticks, a few ancient magazines knocking around in the footwells.

 We disembark, hot and sleepy, under an ancient oak tree and walk up to the house.
 The moat glitters.
 Swallows flit and dive in and around the red brick chimneys above our heads, the occasional flash of silver belly.
 In the distance, herds of fallow deer move under the dark shapes of trees in the park.